luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **destination** (RelinKeys &): The GaloisKeys which is used to store the computation result.

-: A function used to create a conjugate rotation key.
+Usage: A function used to create a conjugate rotation key.
 It is only used in CKKS conjugate.

 <br>